sigasi/sigasi_insights/content/releasenotes/sigasi-2.9.md

 Sigasi 2.9 contains a brand **new scoping framework**.
 This scoping framework is **core functionality** of Sigasi that links identifiers with the correct declaration.
-In the older versions, we had some problems with *“overloadable” names* and *record element names*.
+In the older versions, we had some problems with *"overloadable" names* and *record element names*.
 This made it very hard to fix certain bugs.

 As you know, any given declaration has a certain *scope*; it is visible